thalhamerb/remote-scheduler/README.md

 ## Future improvements

 1) Right now, schedule runs are "send and forget" creating messages that expire after a configurable amount of time with the default being the next fire time.
-To disallow concurrent runs of the same job, can make the client application posts to a queue every few seconds while running a job so the remote scheduler can track the job is still running.
+To disallow concurrent runs of the same job, the client application can post to a queue every few seconds while running a job, so the remote scheduler can track the job is still running.
 Also send a completion message when done.
 2) Add test cases